Women's Health Specialists

 Additionally, the vaccine has no value in eliminating pre¬existing HPV infection or in treating HPV disease.
 Currently, there are no data on the effectiveness of the vaccine in men or in women over 26 years of age.

-How Safe is the HPV Vaccine?
+How Safe Is The HPV Vaccine?

 Because Gardasil is a new vaccine, the long term effects are still not known.
 Continuing studies to evaluate the effectiveness, length of protection, and long-term safety are still being done.
 In a recent editorial in the New England Journal of Medicine, two University of California—San Francisco doctors stated they are concerned there are still too many questions about the effectiveness, length of protection, and long-term safety of the vaccine.
 Trials on the effectiveness of the vaccine on boys and men are also under way.
 Results are expected later this year.